sisrfeng/coc-wiki/Using-coc-extensions.md

 After adding this to your vimrc run `PlugInstall`.

-**Note:** you have to build the extensions when you install them by git, most of time you should install [yarn](https://yarnpkg.com) and use `yarn install --frozen-lockfile` in extension root.
+**Note:** For coc extensions written with typescript, you have to build them when using git, most of time you should install [yarn](https://yarnpkg.com) and use `yarn install --frozen-lockfile` in extension root.

 This has the limitation that you can't uninstall the extension by using `:CocUninstall` and that automatic update support is not available.